MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

 - Boolean
 - Option Set
 - DateTime (TZI)
-- DateTime (User local) (limited to comparisons with other user local values and the DateAdd function)
+- DateTime (User local) (limited to comparisons with other user local values DateAdd, and DateDiff functions)
-- DateTime (Date only) (limited to comparisons with other date-only values, and the DateAdd function)
+- DateTime (Date only) (limited to comparisons with other date-only values, DateAdd, and DateDiff functions)
 - Currency
 - Whole Number, promoted to Decimal